How Does a Snorkel Work?

 - Fins: These fins can provide a surprising amount of swimming thrust when patrolling the ocean and exploring its mysterious depths.

 Snorkeling is a magical experience that allows you to watch marine life closely.
 Snorkeling is usually in shallow water.
 However, if you are trying it out for the first time, you must know several things.
 You must prepare yourself well before you go ahead with your undersea exploring.

 Here are some of the many things that you need to know:

 How to ‘Clear’ Your Snorkel

-When you need to clear the snorkel tube, you will have to blow air out with all your might through your mouth.
-This will blast out excess water.
+When you need to clear the snorkel tube, you musmust blow air out with all your might through your mouth, blasting out excess water.
 However, if you use a high-quality dry snorkel, you can avoid the problem of water getting into the snorkel tube.

 Proper Breathing Technique While Snorkeling

 Controlling how you breathe is the key to snorkeling.
-Breath control is all about ensuring that you get fresh air as you breathe deeply.
-Breathing comfortably will ensure that you do not accidentally inhale or swallow water.
+Breath control is about ensuring you get fresh air as you live deeply.
+Living comfortably will ensure that you do not accidentally inhale or swallow water.
 You can control buoyancy by adjusting the ventilation.
-As you start snorkeling, you need to first master deep breathing.
-When you learn how to control your breath, you can deal with water inside your mouth as you snorkel.
+As you start snorkeling, you need first to master deep breathing.
+When you learn to manage your breath, you can deal with water inside your mouth as you snorkel.
 Deep breathing exercises are also quite helpful.

 How To Avoid Swallowing Water

 To avoid swallowing water, ensure that your equipment fits you well.
 You have to control your breathing.
 As you inhale, you can use your tongue like a splash guard.
-Try and exhale sharply so that you can blow out water from the tube.
+Try to exhale sharply to blow out water from the tube.
 However, ensure that you are calm and relaxed.